Skip to content

 Label Page

-Adds on the slug of each page a label with the page size ratio, visible area ratio (if defined), and page margins ratio.
+Adds a label on each page's slug showing the page size ratio, visible area ratio (when defined), and margin ratio.

 Layout